BetterGUI-MC/Docs/content/basic/config/_index.md

 # Whether the plugin replaces all similar variables on every check
 replace-all-variables-each-check: true

-# Force the inventory to be updated every refresh time
-forced-update-inventory: false

 # Use the legacy button that supports the old settings
 use-legacy-button: true